Miami firefighters honor longtime employee who lost breast cancer battle with truck dedication

 The department on Thursday paid tribute to Kristin Jordahl.

-“She was my best friend for 36 years,” said Jordhayl’s friend, Yolanda Perez.
-“She was my confidant, and a sister to me.”
+“She was my best friend for 36 years,” said Yolanda Perez.
+“She was my confidant and a sister to me.”

 The Miami Fire Department put a wrap on a rescue truck with Jordahl’s name on it in honor of Breast Cancer Awareness Month.